 Phase 2 of the Arbury Road works has been allocated a budget of £1.8 Million.

 No, all works will take place within the highways boundary and as such planning permission is not required.

 Phase 2 of the Arbury Road works will be delivered in sections:

 Corylus avellana (Common Hazel)

 Euonymus europaeus (Spindle)

 Rhamnus frangula (Alder Buckthorn)

-Under planting of the hedge between Mere Way and Mansel Way will take place later on this year.
+Under planting of the hedge between Mere Way and Mansel Way will take place in Spring 2018.

 The species of plants being considered are: